TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorprotectionquotaexceeded.md

 <!--/issueDescription-->

 ## **Recommended Document**
 To resolve this issue create a new vault and enable VM protection in this new vault.
-For information, refer this article {steps to create a new vault](https://docs.microsoft.com/en-us/azure/backup/backup-create-rs-vault).
+For information, refer this article [steps to create a new vault](https://docs.microsoft.com/azure/backup/backup-create-rs-vault).